StephenHosking/github-from-scratch/_posts/2013-11-26-github-repository.md

 Let’s take a look!
 Open a new tab in your browser and go to http://username.github.io.
 You replaced “username” with your GitHub username, right?
 Of course you did.
 And now you are viewing the contents of your index.html file!
+(If you get an error, wait for 10 minutes... the first publish can take some time.)

 **Congratulations, you have your own GitHub page!**